michaelarn0ld/zettelkasten-public/202401080802/README.md

 * ~~Maintain a savings balance in SoFi of $40k~~

 ## Professional
+* Think about side businesses that I can pursue...
+* Read "Data-Intensive Applications"
+* Stay on top of career progression and stop working so hard; instead work smart and educate myself on the corporate dynamics [here](https://www.youtube.com/@ALifeAfterLayoff)
 * Shoot for Q2/Q3 promotion
   - Have conversation with new manager and let him know the strengths/gaps that Namrata and I have identified up to this point
   - Q2 conversations start in May
   - Q3 conversations start in August
-* Upskill in system design
-* Stay on top of career progression and stop working so hard; instead work smart and educate myself on the corporate dynamics [here](https://www.youtube.com/@ALifeAfterLayoff)

 ## Fitness
 * Complete bike ride from SF -> LA